 Skip to main content

-The CI/CD surface spans four runner tiers, with workflows picking a tier by the work they need to do, not by what’s cheapest in the abstract.
-The patterns below — plan/apply gating, OIDC trust, branch rulesets — are shared across all four tiers.
+The CI/CD surface spans four runner tiers, with workflows picking a tier by the work they need to do.
+Credentialed OpenTofu runs are a separate control-plane concern owned by Terrakube.
 For how secrets reach a workflow regardless of tier, read Security — this page does not duplicate that material.

 Runner tiers